 Filipino hospitality was felt during the visit to VIP Lounge.
 The staffs were friendly and accommodating.
 There is nothing to explain.

 Clark International Airport is a small airport but is undergoing constant development.
 Being located in a small airport, VIP Lounge Clark is worth the visit taking into consideration its proximity to the departure gates and the amenities you can enjoy.
-It is definitely worth it to pay a little more than what those expensive restaurants are asking for - in exchange of a peaceful atmosphere before your flights.
+It is worth it to pay a little more than what those expensive restaurants are asking for - in exchange for a peaceful atmosphere before your flights.